Loos With Views

 These are the old design: a lead-coated vertical panel enclosed within a spiral steel screen.

-It's a plastic design with a steel hook at the top to move it.
+They are a plastic pillar type design with a steel hook at the top to move them.
 And yes, this is all there is to it.

 It's awfully close to just peeing on a lightpole along the street.